Wendi C. Thomas Email & Phone Number

 What company does Wendi C. Thomas work for?

-Wendi C. Thomas works for Center For Community Change
+Wendi C. Thomas works for Center for Community Change.

 What is Wendi C. Thomas's email address?

-What is Wendi C. Thomas's direct phone number?
+What is Wendi C. Thomas's phone number?

 What schools did Wendi C. Thomas attend?

-Wendi C. Thomas attended Butler University.
+Wendi C. Thomas holds Bachelor'S Degree, Journalism from Butler University.

 What skills is Wendi C. Thomas known for?